do4/gridsome-plugin-flexsearch-multi/README.md

 Requires the `flexsearch-docs` folder to be manually added to your project folder

-Will store generated `flexsearch-docs/docs.json` for the site
+Will store generated `flexsearch-docs/search-doc.json` for the site

-Will merge `flexsearch-docs/partner/docs.json` with the search.
+Will merge `flexsearch-docs/partners/DomainName.com.json` files with the search.

-TODO: merge multiple `flexsearch-docs/partner/${DOMAIN}.json` files.

 ## gridsome-plugin-flexsearch